StarTalk Radio - Einstein’s Genius with Ron Howard

 And that was sort of his little superpower.

-He was willing to go there.
+It was his willingness to go there.

 This is the power of science literacy.

-Not as measured by how many things you know, but how is your brain wired for inquiry?
+Not as measured by how many things you know,

 Right, right.